-Issue Applicant Action OVW Policy Unforeseeable 1.
-Contact Grants.gov for technical Common foreseeable technical Technical support at least 24 hours prior to difficulties for which OVW will Difficulties the application deadline.

-During the Maintain documentation of all not approve a late submission Application communication with Grants.gov request include: Submission support.
-Process 3.
-Prior to the application deadline, a.
-Using an outdated version contact the POC for this program, of Adobe Acrobat. via email at ovw.lav@usdoj.gov b.
-Attachment rejection.
-(To indicating that the applicant is ensure that attachments experiencing technical difficulties are not rejected. and would like permission to attachment names should submit a late application.
-The only include allowable characters.
-See "Other email must include the following: Submission A detailed description of the Requirements"). difficulty that the applicant is experiencing.
-Through Grants.gov, OVW can The contact information (name, confirm when submission telephone, and email) for the began.
-Applicants that start the individual making the late submission process less than submission request.
-24 hours before the deadline The complete application will not be considered for late packet (Summary Data sheet, submission.
-By beginning the Project Narrative, Budget and application submission process Budget Narrative, MOU/MOE 24-48 hours before the and Delivery of Legal deadline, applicants should Assistance Certification. have sufficient time to receive 4.
-Within 24 hours after the notice of problems with their application deadline, the applicant submissions and make must email the POC for this necessary corrections. program at ovw.lav@usdoj.gov the following information: Applicant's DUNS number.
-Grants.gov applicant support.
+- 1. Contact Grants.gov or JustGrants, as applicable, for Applicant/User Support at least 24 hours prior to the applicable deadline. - 2.
+Maintain documentation of all communication with Grants.gov or JustGrants Applicant/User Support. - 3.
+Prior to the applicable deadline, contact this program, via email at OVW.LAV@usdoj.gov indicating that the applicant is experiencing technical difficulties and would like permission to submit a late application.
+The email must include the following: a). a detailed description of the difficulty that the applicant is experiencing, b). the contact information (name, telephone, and email) for the individual making the late submission request, and c). in the case of JustGrants technical difficulties, the complete application packet (Proposal Narrative, Budget and Budget Narrative, MOU/MOE). - 4.
+Within 24 hours after the applicable deadline, the applicant must email this program at ovw.LAV@usdoj.gov the following information: a). applicant's DUNS number, b).
+Grants.gov or JustGrants Applicant/User Support tracking numbers, and c). other relevant documentation.